manodeep/Corrfunc/README.md

 combination of 1/2 for (z)bin_refine_factor might be faster on your platform.

 2. If you have AVX2/AVX-512/KNC, you will need to rewrite the entire AVX section.
-And it is a lot of effort.
-Don't do it.